 The list of blogging platforms is quite long.
 And, it is increasing rapidly.
 But, everyone wants to work with the best one out of this long list.
+The main war is Wix vs WordPress but Ghost is smashing into the game like a rocket.
 In this post, the battle is between WordPress and Ghost.
-WordPress has expanded its usability.
+WordPress has expanded its usability to become a true content management system (CMS).
 Apart from blogging, it has started powering websites, e-commerce businesses and multiple online solutions.
 Having roots within the WordPress community, Ghost has emerged as a great competitor of WordPress.

 So, which one is suitable for your blogging needs.
 Here is the comparison between a sought after solution named WordPress and a rising star Ghost.
 Choose the one after comparing the following aspects.

 Ghost is an open source blogging platform that allows bloggers to easily publish their content with almost no learning curve.
 Ghost also aims to provide useful statistical insights into your content and give a real time preview of how your posts would appear on a live site.